 Occasionally people bring incorrect equipment.
 This is not a huge issue, because we always do a briefing and a gear check the evening before departure.
 This is the time we uncover any issues and address them, NOT at 4 am the next morning.
 This briefing is MANDATORY.
 It has happened in the past that people have missed the briefing, arrived on location for an early alpine start having brought the wrong equipment.
 This delays the whole expedition and is not fair for the other clients.
-Different guides have differing approaches and it is important that your guide and group all meet each other before hand at the briefing.
+Different guides have different approaches and it is important that your guide and group all meet each other beforehand at the briefing.

 You want your backpack to be as light as possible.
-Do not be the guy who carries a camping stove for 22 kilometres.
-A backpack should contain waterproofs, an additional warm layer (ideally a puffer jacket), sunscreen, food, water and a camera.
+Do not be the guy who carries a camping stove for 22 kilometers.
+A backpack should contain waterproofs, an additional warm layer (ideally a puffer jacket), sunscreen, food, water, and a camera.
 Think hard ‘do I need it’ and if the answer is no, then your future self will thank you for not bringing it.
 Everyone’s body operates differently and requires different amounts of food and water.
-Personally I eat quite a lot, and my backpack will have four sandwiches and four Mars Bars, plus a bag of nuts or dried fruit.
+Personally, I eat quite a lot, and my backpack will have four sandwiches and four Mars Bars, plus a bag of nuts or dried fruit.
 Most people will eat less.
 I have never seen anyone need more than that.
 Give yourself something to get your teeth into, a nice chunky meat and cheese sandwich with lots of butter is better fuel for a sustained hike than kale and chia seeds.
 Bring capacity for three litres of water.
 There is a waterfall part way up where you can refill, so you can start with only one litre filled up.
 All these small weight reductions will help in the long run.
 Do not drink alcohol the day before, save the beers for a celebration after you are back in civilisation!

 You will certainly have earned it!